 Time Complexity & Space Complexity Of Binary Search Tree Operations:

-Now, if we discuss the Space Complexity, we will find the Space Complexity will be the O(N) for all of the cases.
+Now, if we discuss the Space Complexity, we will find that the Space Complexity will be O(N) for all of the cases.
 This is certain & will not change with different code snippets.

 What Are Some Optimization Techniques In Binary Search Tree?

 In the Binary Search Tree, there are some Optimization Techniques that you should follow.
-However, optimization can only be done when you are going to deal with some advanced BST.
-In most cases, you have to use the Optimization in the Corporate or for Large Projects.
+However, optimization can only be done when you are going to deal with an advanced BST.

 - While deleting the Nodes in the BST, make sure you have removed the Pointer from the Code to free up the space.